JianpingLin/M-LVC_CVPR2020/README.md

 ```
 Our resized sequences of the UVG and JCT-VC (Classes B, C, D and E) datasets can be downloaded from ([link]()).

-You can use the following command to compress any class of the UVG and HEVC datasets:
+You can use the following command to compress any class of the UVG and JCT-VC datasets:

 ```
 python test.py --command compress --test_seq_dir directory_containing_testSequence --test_class ClassC --exp_data_dir ./exp_data_dir -r path_to_model/model_name.ckpt --lambda 16